-NOTE: in special circumstances, such as fulfilling an outof-department environmental science credit or acquiring needed background training, undergraduate 4000 level courses can be taken for graduate credit. other than the major.
+NOTE: in special circumstances, such as fulfilling an outof-department environmental science credit or acquiring needed background training, undergraduate 4000 level courses can be taken for graduate credit.

+.
+Minor: Minor work must be in an academic unit other than the major.
 If an academic unit contributes more than one course (as specified in the curriculum inventory and/or the Graduate Catalog) to the major, the student is not eligible to earn a minor from the contributing academic unit.
 If a minor is chosen, at least 6 credits of work are required in the minor field.
 Two 6-credit minors may be taken with the major academic unit's permission.
 A 3.00 (truncated) GPA is required for minor credit.